-There is currently no Tourist taxes in England, but it could be imposed on visitors to some of the UK's leading destinations in the coming years.
+There are currently no tourist taxes in England, but they could be imposed on visitors to some of the UK's leading destinations in the coming years.

-There is currently no Tourist taxes in Ireland.
+There are currently no tourist taxes in Ireland.

-There is currently no Tourist taxes in Scotland, but there are undergoing discussions.
+There are currently no tourist taxes in Scotland, but there are undergoing discussions.

-There is currently no Tourist taxes in Wales, but there are undergoing discussions.
+There are currently no tourist taxes in Wales, but there are undergoing discussions.

 In the Netherlands, there is a tourist tax of €3 per person per night payable locally.
 Some hotels have included it in their rates and some have not.
 You will be informed at the time of reservation if it is payable at the hotel upon check out.